FAQ's

 Yes but only for cottage guests sorry.
 The sauna heats up super quick!
 As it takes only 10 mins to get to temperature, please can I ask you to be mindful of electricity, and only switch on the Sauna when you’re ready to go in and turn it off when you have finished.
 Set timer then set the temperature to 80 or so and make sure the orange spark button is lit.
 Please do not drop oils directly onto the hot stones.
 A few drops of oil can go into the water and onto the stones, but never directly onto the stones.

-PLEASE DON’T USE THE BARREL IN THE GARDEN (this is now decorative only as it was too much upkeep to keep it sanitised and fresh for guests).
-We now have a filtered chilled ice barrel up at our shed to use.
-Please get in touch with us and you can use it, we just ask guests to shower before use.
+Please don't use the barrel in the cottage garden at the moment.
+It is currently just decorative.We now have a filtered, chilled ice barrel up at our shed to use.
+Please get in touch with us and you can use it - we just ask guests to shower before use.
 It is 3 degrees.
 2-5 mins is all you need!
-Please use the

 Jura Taxis Gordon: 01496 820 366 or Mobile: 07803 198 320